 And that’s where it sat, for years, even when I claimed the room for my high school bedroom.

 When he first got it, he had it rewired so that you didn’t have to deposit any quarters for it to activate.
 All you had to do was turn it on and press the corresponding letter and number of the desired song (I loved the hard “click” feeling and sound the buttons made), then watch it slide along the bridge to retrieve and play your song.
 We put quarters in it anyway, because it served as a halfway decent money bank.
-Problem was, the money was never there and noooooobody took it.
+Problem was, the money was never there and of course, noooooobody took it.

 All of the records in the slots matched the title cards on the front display.
 I remember the songs and the pictures of the record labels vividly: